ipython/ipython/docs/source/interactive/notebook.rst

-The `File | Open...` menu option will open the dashboard in a new browser tab, to allow you to select a current notebook from the working directory or to create a new notebook
+The `File | Open...` menu option will open the dashboard in a new browser tab, to allow you to select a current notebook from the notebook directory or to create a new notebook.